masolimano/maneage/README.md

 contents.
 This is followed by a checklist for the easy/fast customization of this pipeline to your exciting research.
 We continue with some tips and guidelines on how to manage or extend the pipeline as your research grows based on our experiences with it so far.
-This file ends with a description of possible future improvements that are planned for the pipeline (but not yet implemented).
+The main body concludes with a description of possible future improvements that are planned for the pipeline (but not yet implemented).
 As discussed above, we end with a short introduction on the necessity of reproducible science in the appendix.

 Please don't forget to share your thoughts, suggestions and criticisms on this pipeline.
 Maintaining and designing this pipeline is itself a separate